This rare Swiss dairy breed is making a rebound thanks to the work of dedicated breeders.

+Over 120 historical markers dot the Kansas landscape, telling the story of our fascinating state.
 If you are looking for the Kansas historical markers, the Kansas Historical Society offers a complete listing organized by county.
 Each entry provides the full text of the marker, along with its address and GPS coordinates.
 As you visit theContinue reading “Kansas Historical Markers”

+We love Nebo lights.
+They’re bright, they come in all shapes and sizes, and they attach to just about anything.
 That last part is what makes Nebo flashlights so handy.
 Depending on the model, a Nebo flashlight can be attached to a belt, a pocket, a magnetic surface, a nail on the wall, or evenContinue reading “Nebo LED Lights”

 Goats of dwarfish proportions were once widespread across much of Africa, their historic home being a large swath stretching from the Atlantic coast inland as far as modern Sudan and almost spanning from 20°N to 20°S latitude.
 These miniature goats varied by region, some being stocky, cobby little animals and others proportioned like true dairyContinue reading “Nigerian Dwarf”